Numbers 16 – Korah’s Rebellion

 That is a reference to their murmuring after the report of the spies (#4 above); they feared that they were going “to fall by the sword” (Num 14:3) in war with the various nations in the land including the Amorites.

 So incidents 4-6 of murmuring in the list above are all connected.
-They were not so much expressing their immediate physical needs as in incidents 1-3 but were displaying their lack of faith and dissatisfaction especially with leadership.
+They were not so much expressing their immediate and legitimate physical needs as in incidents 1-3 but were displaying their lack of faith and dissatisfaction especially with leadership.
 They murmured in response to the report of the spies expressing their preference to have stayed in Egypt.
 Then their dissatisfaction only grew into further murmuring over the leadership of Moses and Aaron.

 So all the incidents of murmuring in the Old Testament that resulted in people being destroyed were linked together, happened about the same time and involved the same people.
 Again, looking at the passage we started with, we see that Paul has provided insight into who was the real active agent in their destruction:

 “Neither murmur ye, as some of them also murmured, and were destroyed of the destroyer.”
 (1 Cor 10:10)

 Paul connected each of the first three faults listed in the passage we started with to specific incidents.
 There is no reason to think he was not thinking of a specific case that related to the fourth fault as well.
 As all the cases of murmuring resulting in death were connected to the same people and the same events it must be that Paul was saying it was those people who were destroyed by the destroyer.